-Listening to one of my favorite podcasts last night, I had to grit my teeth on hearing the co-hosts cite the importance of testimonials but then gloss over how to create them and what it is specifically that makes them good or bad.
+Listening to one of my favorite podcasts last night, I had to grit my teeth on hearing the co-hosts cite the importance of testimonials but then gloss over how to create them.
+Let alone what it is specifically that makes a testimonial work.

-Of course, the most important part of the testimonial is to have and deliver a great product and service.
-That’s the prerequisite and I won’t cover it here.
+Of course, the most important part of acquiring good testimonial is to have and deliver a great product and service.
+All that follows makes that assumption.

 A Theory of Testimonials: Reverse Testimonials

 I’ve talked before about master copywriter (at least in a direct marketing context) Sean D’Souza’s early ought’s classic, The Brain Audit, where he describes his “trigger” theory of conversion-optimized messaging.

 But another interesting set of opinions of D’Souza’s are around testimonials.